nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Introduction

-PennyWise is a desktop application that **empowers students with the ability to make sensible financial decisions**, helping students to manage their budget by providing a **graphical analysis of their financial activities**.
+PennyWise is a desktop application that **empowers students with the ability to make informed financial decisions**, by providing a **graphical analysis of their financial activities**.
 It provides a clean Graphical User Interface (GUI) for easy comprehension of expenditure and savings.
 _Interested?_ Head over to [Quick Start](#quick-start) to get started.
 Enjoy!